LeHuman/P2P-File-Sharing/docs/Manual.md

 - `q` or `quit` or `exit`
   - Stop the interactive console, this will close the client

-To stop the server simple close the terminal or press `Ctrl + C`
+To stop the server, simply close the terminal or press `Ctrl + C`

 Remember, to add or remove files for sharing.
 Simply delete or add them to your folder that you initially created for the client.